-We believe that a united sector is a strong sector.
-That’s why we work in partnership with other early years organisations, and the government, to make sure that your needs and concerns are represented in the most powerful way at the highest level.
+We believe a united sector is a strong sector.
+That’s why we work in partnership with other early years organisations, and the government, to make sure your concerns are represented in the most powerful way at the highest level.

-Campaigns enable us to join together with sector partners to influence change and make a really big difference.
+Campaigns enable us to join together with sector partners to influence change and make a real difference.

 Working with government

 We regularly work directly with government ministers and officials to inform their work on important issues, such as early years qualifications, managing infections in settings and the free entitlement scheme.

 We are a member of the Department for Education’s (DfE's) strategic partner group, which helps influence the development of early years policy.

 We are calling for the government to introduce a mechanism to ensure funding properly covers the cost of delivering the 30 hours 'free' childcare places from September 2017.
 Join thousands of practitioners and sign up as a campaign supporter today!
 Parents can sign up here!

 We are supporting the Inspiring a Future in Childcare campaign, which aims to raise awareness of the number of opportunities for employment in the childcare industry and encourage more people, especially young people, into the early years sector.

 Our Early Years Agenda campaign calls on the Department for Education (DfE) to take a child-focused, evidence-based approach to early years policy.
 To support this campaign, we produced the Early Years Agenda manifesto, which outlines our key calls to government.
 The manifesto has been endorsed by several sector organisations and experts, including Pacey, TACTYC and Early Education.